Julia Shepard Perkins: Life and education

 Julia Shepard Perkins was born Anna Shepard in Athens, Pennsylvania on November 11, 1799.
 Her father was John Perkins, the founder of the Pennsylvania Academy in Athens, where she was educated as a child.
 When Perkins was five years old, her mother died, leaving John Perkins to care for Anna and her six siblings.
 John Perkins remarried six years later.

 After a visit to the family by Julia Prentice, the name 'Julia' was added to Perkins' name.
 She was henceforth known as Julia Anna.

 In 1818, Perkins moved to Litchfield, Connecticut, to continue her education at Litchfield Female Academy under Sarah Pierce.
 In an 1818 letter to her father and stepmother, Perkins described her life at Litchfield, writing, "I am now in my dear little chamber, where I spend the most of my time studying and knitting.
 It is indeed a pleasant place, a little out of the bustle of the village, where we have a beautiful prospect, and a fine society of little girls."

 Perkins became an assistant teacher at the academy in 1819 and relocated to Ithaca, New York, later that year, where she also worked as a teacher.
 In Ithaca, she met George Apollos Perkins (1798-1884), a pharmacist and fellow Athens native.
 The couple married on May 1, 1823, and had five children together.

-Perkins was reportedly a devoted Christian throughout her life, and was involved in missionary efforts to convert Native Americans to Christianity.
+She was reportedly a devoted Christian throughout her life, and was involved in missionary efforts to convert Native Americans to Christianity.

-She died on November 11, 1799.
+Perkins died on November 11, 1799.